Enhancing Helix Brand with Modular Web Components & Interactive Experiences

 Helix.com serves as a repository of data and information in the biotech sector, specializing in population genomics and viral surveillance.

 Helix partnered with Aleph in 2023, seeking a solution to their fragmented and tough to use publishing content technology.
-Aleph team helped Helix to shape a new visual presence around their existing identity, and to deliver a content platform to meet a diverse set of requirements with enterprise-level confidence.
+We helped Helix to shape a new visual presence around their existing identity, and to deliver a content platform to meet a diverse set of requirements with enterprise-level confidence.

 Boost user engagement to foster partnerships, drive conversions and leads, update CMS